 Asbestos-related diseases are different from most service-connected disabilities.
 Because of their long latency period, these diseases usually do not develop until after retirement.
 In most cases, this means the symptoms and diagnosis were never documented while the veteran was on active duty.

 Veterans must prove to the VA that they suffered more exposure to asbestos in the military than they did before or after their service.
-A well-written exposure summary is a crucial to proving military asbestos exposure.
+A well-written exposure summary is crucial to proving military asbestos exposure.

 An asbestos exposure summary provides information about where, when and how a veteran was exposed to asbestos.
-It should include information about their assigned duties.
-It should also describe specific asbestos-containing equipment or materials they worked with.
+It should include information about their assigned duties and describe specific asbestos-containing equipment or materials they worked with.

 It’s known that veterans are a high-risk group for asbestos-related diseases.
 But simply presenting military service records to the VA is not enough.
 The claim must make the case that military service is at least as likely to have caused the diagnosis as a civilian job.
 The written exposure history must demonstrate that 50% of asbestos exposure occurred in the military.